monaxiastr/MonaxiaSouls/readme.md

 4. Change female-young voices to yukkuri voices

-5. Ashen Estus Bottle removed.
-As an alternative, some rings will give continuous recovery on focus value
+5. Some rings will give continuous recovery on focus value

 6. Bonfire at Firelink Shrine now provide more services